 If you’re still on the fence, you can try out Spotify Premium for free for 30 days.
 Just click the button below for more details.

-Download Spotify songs for offline play (Spotify Premium only)
+Download Spotify songs for offline play (Premium only)

 If you’re in an area with a spotty connection or planning to take a long flight, streaming music is out of the question.
 Fortunately, it’s easy to download songs, albums, playlists, podcasts and more, provided you are a premium member.